Sunnybank

 Sunnybank is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Sunnybank, as per the latest Census evaluation, 86.1% of dwellings were houses, with the remaining 13.9% being semi-detached, apartments, or other types.
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Sunnybank was at 37.0%, with mortgaged dwellings at 22.1% and rented ones at 40.9%.
-The median monthly mortgage repayment in the area was $2,000, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure in Sunnybank was $400, compared to Brisbane metro's $380.
-Nationally, Sunnybank's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Sunnybank's dwelling structure, as per the latest Census, consisted of 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Sunnybank stood at 37.0%, with mortgaged dwellings at 22.1% and rented ones at 40.9%.
+The median monthly mortgage repayment was $2,000, exceeding Brisbane metro's average of $1,863.
+Median weekly rent in Sunnybank was $400, compared to Brisbane metro's $380.
+Nationally, Sunnybank's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing